 Give yourself an instant pay rise by refinancing

-2% seems to be the lucky number for the Reserve Bank of Australia, since they’ve left the official cash rate steady since May this year.
-But there is talk of rate rises in the future, in fact some big banks are already increasing their rates.
+1.50% seems to be the lucky number for the Reserve Bank of Australia, since they’ve left the official cash rate steady since August 2016.
+But there is talk of rate rises in the future, in fact some banks are already increasing their rates.
 So you could take things into your own hands now and make payday come early by switching to a better home loan deal.

 Refinancing to a home loan with a lower interest rate attached will not only lower the interest you pay, thus freeing up extra cash, but will also reduce your home loan repayments making budgeting in the lead up to Christmas (and the Christmases every year after) a much easier feat.